Courtyard House, London

 Arranged around a south facing courtyard garden with secondary patios and clerestories providing secondary light and views, the house is designed to meet the Lifetime Homes standards, allowing for later life and disabled occupation and access.

 The open plan living spaces are complimented by ground floor bedrooms with built-in storage that can be adapted to form home offices or twin rooms, two bathrooms, off street parking, an electric vehicle charging point and a utility room.
 An extensive green roof is integrated across the majority of the flat roofs.

-Alongside the urban intentions around suburban densification the proposals seek to provide a different type of dwelling and a genuinely inhabitable home for all types of inhabitants, not solely rentable space.
+Alongside the urban intentions around suburban densification the proposals seek to provide a different type of dwelling and a genuinely inhabitable home.